apexclientofficial/ApexClient/README.md

 # ApexClient

-> **Important Notice:** This repository is the **only** official page to download the authentic ApexClient executable, excluding our official community Discord server.
+> **Important Notice:** This repository is the **only** official page to download the authentic ApexClient Jar File, excluding our official community Discord server.
 Do not download this client from any other third-party websites or unverified sources.

 ---